grafana/tempo/docs/tempo/website/traceql/_index.md

 ```

 <!--  jpe finish ... -->
-In this case, the search looks for reduces traces to those spans that match the criteria `http.status_code` is in the range of `200` to `300`.
+In this case, the search reduces traces to those spans that match the criteria `http.status_code` is in the range of `200` to `300`.
 The returned spansets contain more than 2.

-TraceQL recognizes two types of data: intrinsics, which are fundamental to spans, and attributes, which are customizable key-value pairs.
-You can use intrinsics and attributes to refine queries.

 Queries select sets of spans and filter them through a pipeline of aggregators and conditions.
 If a spanset is produced after evaluation on a trace, then this spanset (and by extension the trace) is included in the result set of the query.

 ## Selecting spans

+TraceQL recognizes two types of data: intrinsics, which are fundamental to spans, and attributes, which are customizable key-value pairs.
+You can use intrinsics and attributes to refine queries.

 In TraceQL, curly brackets `{}` always select a set of spans from the current trace.
 They are commonly paired with a condition to reduce the spans being passed in.